nrfconnect/sdk-nrf/applications/matter_bridge/README.rst

 For this application, you can use one of the following :ref:`onboarding information formats <ug_matter_network_topologies_commissioning_onboarding_formats>` to provide the commissioner with the data payload that includes the device discriminator and the setup PIN code:

-  .. list-table:: Bridge application onboarding information
+  .. list-table:: Matter bridge application onboarding information
      :header-rows: 1

      * - QR Code